SimonOuellette35/ARC_gym/README.md

 The goal of ARC gym is to provide this missing training framework in order to solve the ARC challenge.

 ###### Usage

+There are essentially two ways of using ARC gym.
+The first is to generate training and test files for an external algorithm to use.
+The second is to use it as an API to programmatically generate tasks for a learning algorithm.

+### 1. Data file generation script

 ```
 $ python generate.py -t <task> -l <level> -o <output_path> -n <number> -s <split>
 ```